BRG-research/compas_skeleton/README.md

 # compas_skeleton

-topologically generating mesh out of branching diagram.
+Topologically generating mesh from a set of lines and allowing interactive editing.